control-toolbox/OptimalControl.jl/README.md

 If you use OptimalControl.jl in your work, please cite us:

-> Caillau, J., Cots, O., Gergaud, J., Martinon, P., & Sed, S. *OptimalControl.jl: a Julia package to modelise and solve optimal control problems with ODE's* [Computer software]. https://doi.org/10.5281/zenodo.13336563
+> Caillau, J.-B., Cots, O., Gergaud, J., Martinon, P., & Sed, S. *OptimalControl.jl: a Julia package to modelise and solve optimal control problems with ODE's* [Computer software]. https://doi.org/10.5281/zenodo.13336563

 or in bibtex format: